brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 - Pulling additional information from 3rd party applications and displaying them
   - Showing that Fusion UX Apps can execute lookups, e.g. in external databases
 - Integrating a Lickert Scale or other evaluation questionnaires
-  - Showing that Fusion UX Apps can write back results <!-- can they?
-Otherwise, remove -->
+  - Showing that Fusion UX Apps can write back results with the help of functions provided by the page slots
 - Visualize existing information in customized component
-  - Like charts etc.
+  - e.g. with the help of charts

 [Web Components](#web-component-basics) serve as the technical foundation.
 Besides the initial component, a Fusion UX App also consists of a set of configuration values collected in a [Manifest file](#manifest-file). \